-- All work is to be in accordance with the geotechnical recommendations contained in the report dated 29 January 2021 by Terra Insight and any subsequent geotechnical report required to address unanticipated conditions encountered during construction. - b Foundation systems are to be designed for Class P soils with all footings to be founded within the underlying weathered bedrock as recommended by the geotechnical consultant. - c Articulation jointing is to be provided in masonry construction as recommended by the geotechnical consultant. - d All excavations for foundations are to be inspected by the geotechnical consultant and certified that the ground has been suitably prepared for the placement of footings. - e Any cuts or fills greater than 0.6m are to be structurally retained in compliance with the geotechnical advice.
+- a All work is to be in accordance with the geotechnical recommendations contained in the report dated 29 January 2021 by Terra Insight and any subsequent geotechnical report required to address unanticipated conditions encountered during construction. - b Foundation systems are to be designed for Class P soils with all footings to be founded within the underlying weathered bedrock as recommended by the geotechnical consultant. - C Articulation jointing is to be provided in masonry construction as recommended by the geotechnical consultant.

+- d All excavations for foundations are to be inspected by the geotechnical consultant and certified that the ground has been suitably prepared for the placement of footings. - e Any cuts or fills greater than 0.6m are to be structurally retained in compliance with the geotechnical advice. - f Any retaining wall over a meter in height must be designed by an Engineer.